Kick-start your career with a postgraduate conversion course

 Entry onto postgraduate conversion courses in the UK is usually dependent on your results at undergraduate level: the bar is generally set at a second class honours degree.
 If you are an international student, you will need to check the individual requirements of the university at which you want to study.

 What can I convert to?

 Not all courses are automatically defined as ‘conversion courses', so go to the course search to find out what is available in the discipline you'd like to study.
 Some of the most popular vocational postgraduate conversion courses include:

 A CPE or GDL qualification in law

 A surprisingly high number of solicitors and barristers don't study law at undergraduate level.
-They simply take advantage of a law conversion course, typically a CPE or GDL.
-These are a way of fast-tracking your progression onto the bar vocational course or the legal practice course that law professionals need to complete.
+They simply take advantage of a law conversion course, typically the CPE or GDL.
+These are a way of fast-tracking your progression onto the Bar professional training course or the legal practice course that law professionals need to complete.

 Converting to property: the postgraduate qualifications

 A postgraduate conversion course in property will equip you with an all-round knowledge of the property sector, with a special focus on the business perspective.
-Some employers offer financial help with course fees as they are keen to attract non-cognate students to the sector.
 Options range from distance learning to full-time study.